 A major component of pet ownership is the responsibility to provide not only food, shelter and companionship, but training and education so that the dog, just like a child, learns appropriate behavior.

-NY currently does not enforce dog owner accountability in unprovoked dog-on-dog attacks.
-Thus, dogs can continually attack and kill other dogs without the owners being forced to cover medical and vet expenses, attend obedience training, muzzling their dog when in public spaces, neutering, maintaining an insurance policy on their dog.
+New York City does not enforce dog owner accountability in unprovoked dog-on-dog attacks.
+Thus, dogs can continually attack and kill other dogs without the owners being forced to cover medical and vet expenses, attend obedience training, muzzling their dog when in public spaces, neutering, or maintaining an insurance policy on their dog.
 THIS NEEDS TO CHANGE.
 The fact is there are NY dog laws, NYC just doesn't enforce them!

-ARLO'S LAW aims to enforce that victims of such incidents be granted a Dangerous Dog Hearing.
-It is only then that said rulings can be enforced and lives of other dogs can be protected.
+ARLO'S LAW aims to enforce that victims of such incidents be granted a Dangerous Dog Hearing and that owners are held accountable for their dogs.
 Dogs are family members not disposable pieces of property, their lives and safety must be taken into consideration.
 Since they cannot defend themselves, it is us who must act as their voice!

 PLEASE SIGN AND SHARE THIS PETITION TO HELP PROTECT OUR DOGS AND TO HOLD PEOPLE ACCOUNTABLE FOR THE ACTIONS OF THEIR DOGS!

 New York State law defines a dangerous dog as "any dog which bites, inflicts injury, assaults or otherwise attacks a human being OR domestic animal without provocation on public or private property."
 Yet Dangerous Dog Hearings are not allotted to the victims of attacks.
 Therefore dogs can continually attack and kill other dogs without their owners being held responsible.
 Veterinary bills from injury or death caused by the aggressive dog should not fall into the innocent victim's lap.